Cryptonomic/Conseil/docs/README.md

 }
 ```

-This will return 5 items without any filtering for some entity.
+This will return five items without any filtering for some entity.
 Note that the query does not specify which entity is being requested.
 If this is sent to `/v2/data/tezos/alphanet/blocks`, it will return five rows with all the fields available in the blocks entity.

 ```bash
 curl -d '{ "fields": [], "predicates": [], "limit": 5 }' -H 'Content-Type: application/json' -H 'apiKey: <API key>' -X POST '<conseil-host>/v2/data/tezos/alphanet/blocks/'